c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 Commands such as `kubectl describe pod nginx` or `helm list` are skipped because they do not match the typed prefix.

-This is much faster than the default __↑__ behavior, which walks through every command in your history, and often more convenient than repeatedly using __Ctrl + R__ during the exam.
+This is much faster than the default __↑__ behavior, which walks through every command in your history, and often more convenient than repeatedly using __CTRL + R__ during the exam.

 To enable this behavior, create the `.inputrc` file and add the following configuration: